You work hard to create valuable content for your email subscribers, hoping your subject line will win them over and they will read your email.

 Reasons why IPs get blacklisted

-IP caught in a spam trap: A spam trap is an email address that a human does not actively use but is set up to catch spammers sending unsolicited emails.
+A spam trap is an email address that is set up and monitored by ISPs to catch spammers sending unsolicited emails.
 Getting caught in this can damage your email reputation, eventually getting you blacklisted.

-Hacked IP address: Hackers can use your IP address for illegal activities.
-This can get your IP blacklisted.
+Hackers can hack and start using your IP address for illegal activities.
+This can get your IP blacklisted even though you haven’t done anything wrong or suspicious.

-IP spoofing: This occurs when an attacker fakes his/her IP address to impersonate someone else on the internet to avoid getting caught.
-This can lead to blacklisting.
+IP spoofing occurs when an attacker fakes his/her IP address to impersonate someone else on the internet to avoid getting caught.
+This can get you blacklisted.

 How to remove your IP from IP blacklists